hiennguyen9874/cdc-demo/README.md

-# Streaming data changes in PostgreSQL into ElasticSearch using Debezium, Kafka, and Confluent JDBC Sink Connector
+# Streaming data changes in PostgreSQL into ElasticSearch using Debezium, Kafka, and Confluent Elasticsearch Sink Connector

 ## Usage